 The extra cost associated with paying fringe benefits tax is generally not planned when a small business decides to reward its employees with a night out.
 If you talk to your accountant prior to providing the benefit, often there is a better way to structure the benefit, and reduce any unwanted tax liabilities.

-Travel vs Living Away From Home – FBT and tax deductibility
+Travel vs Living Away From Home – Fringe Benefits Tax and tax deductibility

 Travel is another common issue for employers.
-Determining whether travel is tax deductible or subject to FBT is also very complex.
+Determining whether travel is tax deductible or subject to Fringe Benefit tax is also very complex.

 Travel between home and work